cavestruz/L500analysis/README.md

 This is the repository for doing basic analysis with the Omega 500 dataset stored in the database.
-It includes Kaylea's python wrapper to query profiles (in L500analysis/caps), and basic data IO including the framework to derive any fields (in L500analysis/data_io).
-Any additional code should be added to the appropriate subdirectory structure in L500analysis/plotting.
+It includes Kaylea's python wrapper to query profiles and halo properties (in L500analysis/caps), and basic data IO including the framework to derive any fields the data_io package combines basic reading of database profiles and halo properties with derived profiles and properties.
+Derived field calculations are done in the derived_fields package.
+Any additional code should be added to the appropriate subdirectory structure in L500analysis/plotting, and L500analysis/derived_fields.

 --------------
 Python Package